zherdev-artem/flying-images/trunk/readme.txt

 Most of the lazy loading plugins rely on JavaScript lazy loading, which injects a few KBs of JS.
 Flying Images using browser's native lazy loading.
 Optionally use JavaScript if browser is not supported.

 == Changelog ==

+= 1.2.0 =
+- Lazy load images in picture tag (also fixes issues for webp)
+- Automatic bottom margin height (removed option for custom margin)

 = 1.1.2 =
 - Bug fix - Lazy load images in dynamically injected content